 If you're feeling blue and are after a little video gaming pick-me-up, we've got just the thing.
 While the scope and function of interactive entertainment has grown far beyond mere escapism these days, games are still a brilliant way to jump into a totally different environment and get away from it all when things are looking grim.

 The blue skies might be overcast in real life, but there is plenty of positivity to be found in our favourite Switch games and we've assembled a motley crew below to lift your spirits.
-So, below you'll find a (non-exhaustive, obviously) list of some of the games we love to fire up when we're in need of a cheer-up and the N64 isn't hooked up with Banjo-Kazooie.
+So, below you'll find a (non-exhaustive, obviously) list of some of the games we love to fire up when we're in need of a cheer-up and the N64 isn't hooked up for a blast of Banjo-Kazooie.

 Obviously, games and laughs with friends is a great way to beat the blues, so you might want to start with our selections of the best couch co-op Switch games or best Switch party games if you're not a solo gamer, or check out our selection of the best games to play if you can't leave the house.